XamS9/mini-bootcamp/src/frontend/README.md

-# Mini-bootcamp (online courses)
+# Mini-bootcamp API

-Frontend application for mini-bootcamp
+Frontend application for mini-bootcamp api

 ## How to run